Skip to main content

 • U.S. Rep. Dan Kildee’s pending retirement leaves an open seat in Michigan’s competitive 8th Congressional District

-• The district, which includes Flint, is considered one of the most competitive in Michigan
+• The race is expected to be one of the most competitive in the state

 LANSING – U.S. Rep. Dan Kildee’s pending retirement is set to make Michigan’s 8th Congressional district race one of the most competitive in the state — and a race that draws national attention.

-The six-term Democrat won re-election by more than 10 percentage points in 2022, but his reputation may have helped him overcome trends in the district, which has grown increasingly conservative and become a target for Republicans.
+Kildee, a six-term Democrat, won re-election by more than 10 percentage points in 2022, but his reputation may have helped him overcome trends in the district, which has grown increasingly conservative and become a target for Republicans.

 The 8th Congressional District includes all of Saginaw and Bay counties, most of Genesee County and portions of Midland and Tuscola counties.
 It's centered around Flint, but other major cities include Saginaw, Bay City and Midland.